 1. I’m in my second week of doing a 24 hour fast every other day.
 The first week, I noticed that the day after doing a fast, my stomach needed to do a clean out badly.
 After that, it was fine until the next day after I fasted.
 It happened twice but hasn’t happened since.
 I assumed it had something to do with the fasting (it didn’t seem like a stomach bug or bad food).
 It would usually happen a few hours after waking before eating anything.
 Any ideas?
 I tried to google but couldn’t find anything concrete

 It’s no secret that chugging plain H2O can be less than stimulating, but there are fun ways to make this healthy habit less of a chore.
 Certain fruits have detoxifying properties in their flesh and peels; slice them whole into your water to reap the benefits and hit your water intake quota with an infusion of flavor.
-For delicious ways to drink up and de-puff, check out our list of 14 Detox Waters that Banish Bloat.
+For the definitive ways to drink up and de-puff, check out our list of 50 Best Detox Waters for Fat-Burning and Weight Loss!

 In other words?
 "Drinking makes you more likely to eat sh*t," Dr. Seltzer says, referring to drunk foods.
 At the same time, he stops short of asking patients to quit alcohol cold-turkey to lose weight.
 Plus, research suggests you don’t have to, as long as your intake is moderate—i.e., less than about a drink a day.
 "If you drink a glass of wine every night and notice you eat more afterward, eat less early to account for this," he says.
 "Or, if you’re drinking four glasses of wine a week, drink three instead so you’ll won’t feel such a big difference."